zoomlogo/flax/wishlist.md

 ```
 SYNTAX
 - ¯0123456789j. number
-- [] explicit list syntax
+- () explicit list syntax

 CHAIN SEPARATORS
-- л start a new niladic chain
+- ø start a new niladic chain
-- п start a new monadic chain
+- µ start a new monadic chain
-- н start a new dyadic chain
+- ð start a new dyadic chain
-- я start a new dyadic chain with reversed arguments
+- ɓ start a new dyadic chain with reversed arguments
-- ( start a new monadic chain which maps over the previous one
+- [ start a new monadic chain which maps over the previous one
-- ) start a new monadic chain which filters over the previous one
+- ] start a new monadic chain which filters over the previous one

 SINGLE BYES NILADS
 - ⁰ 10